 The School of Nursing has a strong commitment to research, underpinned by a deep desire to understand the full range of influences on health, including those conditions that produce inequities in health.
-Our students will benefit from this broader thinking about what influences seniors’ health outcomes as they learn alongside talented scholars like Dr. Jennifer Baumbusch and Dr. Alison Phinney, who are recognized for their expertise in this field.
+Our students will benefit from this broader thinking about what influences seniors’ health outcomes as they learn alongside talented scholars like Dr. Jennifer Baumbusch – the new Program Director for MHLP – and Dr. Alison Phinney, who are recognized for their expertise in this field.

 This program welcomes health professionals who want to shape the future of seniors care.
 Nurses, social workers, occupational therapists, nurse practitioners, physicians and other health care providers will benefit from the experience.
 Professionals with three or more years of practice in their field with experience in seniors care will build their baseline of knowledge while growing their technical and leadership skills.